 In late 2017, older workers sued major employers for age discrimination as part of a class action.
 The plaintiffs asserted that Facebook allowed employers to exclude users above certain ages from getting job ads and that Facebook advised employers how to place such ads.
 In a landmark settlement with civil rights organizations in 2019, Facebook announced that advertisers could no longer target users by age, gender, and ZIP code for housing, employment, and credit offers.

-An issue of increasing importance is the application of the ADEA and other civil rights laws to emerging practices in the hiring context.
+An issue of increasing importance is the application of the ADEA and other civil rights laws to emerging practices in hiring.

 To evaluate candidates, employers may require job applicants to complete assessments that purport to predict job performance.
 Employers may also use artificial intelligence for facial analysis with the goal of predicting whether an applicant would be successful in the job.
 But the results may be inaccurate, particularly if these tests were trained using data that is unrepresentative or inaccurate.